Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

     dispersion and hydrogen bond correction will be applied for AM1-DH+ and PM6-DH+.

     !!! danger
-         No default, this must be specified if QM/MM calculations are going to be performed.
+         No default, this must be specified if `ifqnt` variable = 1.

 `qmcharge_com` (Default = 0)
 :   The charge of the quantum section for the complex.